Why is my soffit worn out

 Inspect the Soffit

-Closely examine the soffit for any signs of damage, such as cracks, peeling, or discoloration.
+Closely examine the soffit for any signs of damage, such as cracks, peeling, sagging, or visible pests.

 2. 2